Home

 Quantity can also be influenced by other factors such as: The time period between ejaculations ( the longer the time, generally the larger the ejaculate).
 Arousal and foreplay (a longer time invested produces a larger ejaculate).

-During arousal and foreplay all the reproductive glands are highly stimulated and produce semen more rapidly.
+During arousal and foreplay all the reproductive glands are highly stimulated and produce fluids more rapidly.

 Some medications affect production.